ksu-cs-textbooks/cis526/content/x-examples/04-authentication/11-user-updates.md

 // -=-=- other code omitted here -=-=-
 ```

 That's all it takes to add role-based authorization to an entire router!
 It is really simple.

+We also should remember to add the new `security` section to our Open API documentation comments for each route to ensure that our documentation properly displays that each route requires authentication.

 ## Users API Unit Tests - Authentication